iossifovlab/gpf/userdocs/administration/getting_started.rst

 GPF Installation
 ################

-The GPF system is developed in Python and supports Python 3.6 and up.
+The GPF system is developed in Python and supports Python 3.7 and up.
 The recommended way to setup the GPF development environment is to use Anaconda.

 Download and install Anaconda
 +++++++++++++++++++++++++++++

-Download Anaconda from the Anaconda's `distribution page <https://www.anaconda.com/distribution>`_.
+Download Anaconda from Anaconda's `distribution page <https://www.anaconda.com/distribution>`_ using the following command:

 .. code-block:: bash